PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 In a brief description of the network layer, IP provides logical communication between hosts.
 It is a __best-effort delivery service__, meaning that IP makes its best effort to deliver segments between communicating hosts, _but it makes no guarantees_.
 It does not guarantee segment delivery, orderly delivery of segments, and the integrity of data in the segments.

 The most fundamental responsibility of UPD/TCP is to extend IP's delivery service between two end systems to a delivery service between two processes running on the end systems.
-Extending hot-to-host delivery to process-to-process delivery is called __transport-layer multiplexing__ and __demultiplexing__.
+Extending host-to-host delivery to process-to-process delivery is called __transport-layer multiplexing__ and __demultiplexing__.

 # Multiplexing and Demultiplexing
 Defined as extending the host-to-host delivery service provided by the network layer to a process-to-process delivery service for applications running on hosts.